 Every year Hazon allocates a portion of of the funds raised through our bike rides to grantee organizations.
 Most of these grantees are up-and-coming environmental organizations that are able to do a great deal of good with a small grant.
-A portion of the proceeds from the New York Ride, California Ride, and Cross-USA Rides support small projects and organizations that are building a healthier and more sustainable Jewish community.
+A portion of the proceeds from the New York Ride supports small projects and organizations that are building a healthier and more sustainable Jewish community.
 Grants are distributed annually to major partners and dozens of mini grantees.
 Past grants have included:

 - The down payment on the Adamah house and continuing support of the program

 - Funding for a garden at Camp Na'aleh, which now provides produce to the camp kitchen

 - The Israel Bike Association, which promotes active transportation in Israel